askui/askui/docs/docs/api/06-Configuration/askui-ui-control-client.md

 AnnotationLevel is implemented as an enum.
 You have three options: `DISABLED`, `ON_FAILURE`, `ALL`.

-`ALL`:  We run the [annotate](../../general/05-Tooling/annotate-image.md) command after the execution of each test step.
+`ALL`:  Runs the [annotate](../../general/05-Tooling/annotate-image.md) command after the execution of each test step.

 `ON_FAILURE`: Runs the annotate command if the test step fails